opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 show(patients)
 ```

+Notice that there is one row per patient, and each value in the `patient_id` column is unique.

 > Question: What happens if you add `show(clinical_events)`?

 Your task, when writing ehrQL, is to transform the data in these tables into a dataset.